 When a semi-truck crashes into a smaller vehicle, it’s easy to place the blame on the truck driver.
 If the collision was due to an incorrect turn, tailgating, or speeding, then that driver could be found negligent.
 However, the trucking company could also be held liable if it is determined that the crash was due to a violation of federal or state trucking laws.
 When truck companies don’t follow the rules, catastrophic accidents can and do occur.

-If you or a loved on has been involved in an accident with a big rig, you’ll need strong representation from Wingate, Russotti, Shapiro & Halperin, LLP.
-Contact our team at (212) 986-7353 to speak to an experienced New York truck accident attorney.
+If you or a loved one has been involved in an accident with a big rig, you’ll need strong representation from Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
+Contact our team at (212) 986-7353 to speak to an experienced New York truck company negligence attorney.

 Companies have to make sure their commercial vehicles have undergone proper inspections prior to going out on the road.
 Of the many components that need to be inspected, some important ones include: